I need a development environment that helps me debug logic using AI suggestions

 Frequently Asked Questions

-What if an AI suggestion breaks the application further?
+What if an AI suggestion breaks my existing logic?

 Conclusion